msudol/node-script-loader/example/README.md

+# Node Script Loader Example

+This is a full example of NSL that shows some of the features of the module and how to use it.

+## Installation

+1. Copy the example/ source files to a Node.js enabled location.
+2. Run> node app

+## Info

-This is just a test project I was playing with to create a loading system in Node.js
+This start out as just a test project I was playing with to create a loading system in Node.js

 The concept is to create some subfolders in which the *.js extensions will simply load into the node app.